joaompinto/sassh/README.md

 ## How to install

+### If you are using RHEL7/CentOS7 you can use the rpm available from the [releases](http://github.com/joaompinto/sassh/releases) page .

+### Install the dependencies
+The following packages must be installed using your distribution repositories:
+- pygpgme
+- python2-pyxdg
+- python2-paramiko
+- pip

 ### Install pip
 SASSH is a python2.x application, and you must have pip installed on your system.